/ CARRIE ALLYSON DYER / THERAPIST-IN-TRAINING / VISUAL TOOLS FOR THERAPISTS / TRAUMA-INFORMED + NEURODIVERGENT-AFFIRMING DESIGN /

 / Clinical Training /

-I am currently completing my clinical training as an outpatient therapist intern at Irenic Therapy PLLC.
-In this role, I provide individual counseling services, maintain a caseload, and engage in ongoing individual and group supervision to support clinical skill development and ethical practice.
+I am currently completing my clinical training through experiences in both outpatient mental health and residential substance use treatment settings.
+Under clinical supervision, I provide individual counseling, conduct biopsychosocial assessments, develop collaborative treatment plans, maintain clinical documentation, and participate in ongoing individual and group supervision to strengthen clinical skills and ethical practice.

-My clinical work is grounded in a trauma-informed, neurodivergent-affirming framework and draws from integrative modalities including Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), and Emotionally Focused Individual Therapy (EFIT).
+My work is grounded in a trauma-informed, neurodiversity-affirming, and person-centered framework.
+I integrate evidence-based approaches—including Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), Emotionally Focused Individual Therapy (EFIT), Narrative Therapy, and existential approaches—to meet each person's unique needs, values, and goals.

-I have experience working with clients navigating trauma, anxiety, depression, grief, identity development, and the long-term impacts of emotionally complex or unstable environments.
-My approach emphasizes emotional safety, relational attunement, and the pacing of therapeutic work in alignment with each client’s readiness and nervous system capacity.
+I have experience working with clients navigating substance use disorders, trauma, anxiety, depression, grief, identity development, ADHD, AuDHD, ASD, and the long-term impacts of emotionally complex or unstable environments.
+My approach emphasizes emotional safety, relational attunement, and the pacing of therapeutic work in alignment with each client's readiness and nervous system capacity.

 / Professional Experience /